polkabunny/starting-scalatest/README.md

  * Java 8 installed
  * Activator installed (https://www.typesafe.com/activator/download)

 Once you have downloaded and installed activator you are ready to run your first test which I have written.
-To run the test download this code from GitHub using the Download Zip link and
+To run the test download this code from GitHub using the Download Zip link, unzip it and navigate to the folder on the command line

 ```
 $ cd starting-scalatest-master